CatalogueOfLife/metadata/README.md

 Metadata.yaml files for all sources of COL. Each folder (named by the current alias or key if missing) contains the following files:

- - `{key}-latest.yaml`: the current metadata of the latest version imported into ChecklistBank
+ - `{key}-metadata.yaml`: the current metadata of the latest version imported into ChecklistBank
- - `{key}-archived.yaml` (optional): The metadata as it is currently archived for the source in the project, according to the last time the data was synced.
-This file will only be created when the latest version differs and is based on a newer import that is currently used in the project.
  - `{key}-patch.yaml` (optional): the patch if it exists
- - `attempts.txt` (optional): in case the archived.yaml exists this file lists both import attempts (latest & archived)

 ## Editing in Visual Studio Code